Dolgubon/LibLazyCrafting/README.md

 - Takes in the bag and glyph slots of an existing piece of gear, and an existing craft request table, and then will apply that glyph to the gear once the gear is created
 ### AddGlyphToExistingGear(existingRequestTable, gearBag, gearSlot)
 - Same as the above, but the gear already exists, and you're waiting on the glyph to be madeEnchantAttributesToGlyphIds(isCP, level, enchantId, quality) returns potencyId, essenseId, aspectId
+### CraftEnchantingGlyphDesiredResult(*isCP, level, resultItemId, quality, autocraft, reference, gearRequestTableOrQuantity*)
+- Takes in the desired glyph traits and queues the related glyph.
+ResultItemId is the item ID of the glyph that you want (aka the effect)

 ## Example usage